-The Boy Scouts of America requires that all members - youth and adult - subscribe to the Declaration of Religious Principles published on the membership application (see Article IX, Section 1, Clause 1).
-The following interpretative statement may help clarify this position.
+The Boy Scouts of America requires all members - youth and adult - to subscribe to the Declaration of Religious Principles published on the membership application (see Article IX, Section 1, Clause 1).
 1. The Boy Scouts of America does not define what constitutes belief in God or the practice of religion.

-- 2. The Boy Scouts of America does not require membership in a religious organization or association for enrollment in the movement but does prefer, and strongly encourages, membership and participation in the religious programs and activities of a church, synagogue, or other religious association. - 3.
-The Boy Scouts of America respects the convictions of those who exercise their constitutional freedom to practice religion as individuals without formal membership in religious organizations. - 4.
-If a boy says he is a member of a religious body, the standards by which he should be evaluated are those of that group.
-This is why the application for the Eagle Scout Award requests a reference from his religious leader to indicate whether he has lived up to their expectations. - 5.
-If a boy is not a member of a religious body, his parent(s) must serve as his religious reference on the Eagle Scout Rank Application, and must provide his religious reference which shall include whether or not their son believes in God (or a Supreme Being) and examples of how he fulfills his Duty to God. - 6.
-It is not the function of any council, district, unit or individual, including persons serving on Eagle Scout boards or review, to alter or waive this requirement.
+2. The Boy Scouts of America does not require membership in a religious organization or association for enrollment in the movement, but does encourage membership and participation in the religious programs and activities of a church, synagogue, or other religious association.

+3. The Boy Scouts of America respects the convictions of those who exercise their constitutional freedom to practice religion as individuals without formal membership in a religious organization.

+4. If a scout says they are a member of a religious body, the standards by which the scout should be evaluated are those of that group.
+This is why the application for the Eagle Scout Award requests a reference from his/her religious leader to indicate whether he/she has lived up to their expectations.

+5. If a scout is not a member of a religious body, his/her parent(s) must serve as the religious reference on the Eagle Scout Rank Application, and must provide his/her religious reference which shall include whether or not their scout believes in God (or a Supreme Being) and examples of how he/she fulfills their Duty to God.

+6. It is not the function of any council, district, unit or individual, including persons serving on Eagle Scout boards or review, to alter or waive this requirement.